 Hire a car

 Getting around the island can be a slow process if you’re doing it by yourself.
-The walking trails obviously take time, if you’re going by foot.
+The walking trails obviously take time if you’re going on foot.
 And, if you’re going to use the public bus, it only comes about every hour.

 That may be fine if you are trying to relax into the slow pace of life and not trying to fit too much into your day.
 But it can be a bit frustrating if you’re trying to do lots of different things.